-- 2. Sore throat for adults and children aged 5 years and over; - 3.
+- Sore throat for adults and children aged 5 years and over; - 3.
 Acute otitis media for children aged 1 to 17 years; - 4.
 Infected insect bite for adults and children aged 1 year and over; - 5.
 Impetigo for adults and children aged 1 year and over; - 6.
 Shingles for adults aged 18 years and over; and - 7.
-Uncomplicated urinary tract infections in women aged 16 to 64 years. - This part of the service can be provided to patients referred by general practices, as well as NHS 111 and others. - There is a clinical pathway for each of the seven conditions, which show when a patient can be treated under the clinical pathway consultation part of the Pharmacy First service and when they should be referred to another healthcare professional; this is what the pharmacist will use to decide if the patient is eligible for the service. - In the clinical pathway consultation with a pharmacist, people with symptoms suggestive of the seven conditions will be provided with advice and will be supplied, where clinically appropriate, with a prescription-only treatment under a Patient Group Direction (PGD) or in one pathway, an over-the-counter medicine, all at NHS expense.
+Uncomplicated urinary tract infections in women aged 16 to 64 years. - This part of the service can be provided to patients electronically referred by general practices, as well as NHS 111 and others. - There is a clinical pathway for each of the seven conditions, which show when a patient can be treated and when they should be referred to another health professional; this is what the pharmacist will use to decide if the patient is eligible for the service. - In the clinical pathway consultation with a pharmacist, people with symptoms suggestive of the seven conditions will be provided with advice and will be supplied, where clinically appropriate, with a prescription-only medicine under a Patient Group Direction (PGD) or in one pathway, an over-the-counter medicine, all at NHS expense.

-Q. Will GP practices no longer need to make formal referrals?
+Q. Will GP practices no longer need to make electronic referrals?

-GP practices will still be required to make formal referrals for the Minor illness consultations with a pharmacist and the Clinical pathway consultations parts of the Pharmacy First service.
+GP practices still need to make electronic referrals for the Minor illness consultations with a pharmacist and the Clinical pathway consultations parts of the Pharmacy First service.